alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_062_eng.md

 The clock goes back not just four years, but quite far.
 Continuing the old stories (laugh).

-1990-91 centered on OVA work, but OVAs continued in 1992 too with *BE-BOP HIGHSCHOOL 3* (director Kakudo Hiroyuki, animation director Hayama Jun'ichi) and the previously mentioned *Crying Freeman 5: Senjō no Kishimojin*.
+1990-91 centered on OVA work, but OVAs continued in 1992 too with *BE-BOP HIGHSCHOOL 3* (director Kakudo Hiroyuki, animation director Hayama Jun'ichi) and the previously mentioned *Crying Freeman 5: Senjou no Kishimojin*.

 In between all this, I became involved in new work.
 Theatrical *Dragon Ball Z* productions.